DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/nextseq.jpg" style="border:none;" />
 </div>

-**Jan 23rd** — After some introductions and a brief overview of the course, we'll spend the opening lecture talking about Illumina's 'Sequencing by Synthesis' technology, and walk through the steps involved in planning and budgeting for a transcriptomics experiment.
-After this lecture, jargon like flow cell, single-end, paired-end, indexing, cluster density, library, mRNAseq, total transcriptome, ribo-depletion, scRNAseq, and fastq will pratically roll off your tongue.
+**Jan 23rd** — After a brief overview of the course, we'll spend the opening lecture talking about Illumina's 'Sequencing by Synthesis' technology, and walk through the steps involved in planning for a transcriptomics experiment.
+After this lecture, jargon like flow cell, single-end, paired-end, indexing, cluster density, library, ribo-depletion, scRNAseq, and fastq will pratically roll off your tongue.

 * __[Lecture slides](https://www.icloud.com/keynote/0sBpheSjnnkSIjKEHDpzd6kmw#Lecture01%5FRNAseqIntro)__
 * __TA help session__ - none